scottgit/Infinium/README.md

     }
 }));
 ```
 There were some unique challenges with the comments, causing three of us to spend considerable time in various capacities on them.
-A number of insidious bugs were present in that last few days before deployement.
-Two big ones were the update of a comment `fetch` for a `PUT` (shown above) request was not just doing that, but also initiating *something* after one of the pushes suddenly causing a `GET` to immediately follow with an attached query string of what the newly revised comment was.
+A number of insidious bugs were present in that last few days before deployment.
+Two big ones were the update of a comment `fetch` for a `PUT` (shown above) request was not *just* doing that, but also initiating *something* after one of the pushes suddenly causing a `GET` to immediately follow with an attached query string of what the newly revised comment was.
+It turned out that a key placement of `event.preventDefault()` was needed to fix that.

-There was also some bug also that was a combo: after *updating* the comment, doing a delete was causing "extra" deletions from the "Responses" count.
+There was also some bug that was a combo: after *updating* the comment and/or *canceling* a delete, going through with a delete was causing "extra" deletions from the "Responses" count based on the number of times buttons were hit.
+This turned out to finally be solved (1) by unnesting some of the `addEventListener()` calls and (2) making those calls named functions and explicitly calling `removeEventListener()` on them when they were no longer needed.

 ## FAQ